Not Feeling a Difference With CBD Use? These Reasons Might Be Why

 In uncharted waters like CBD, many say start slow.
 That’s a great idea.
 Just as you dye one strand of hair first before dyeing the whole head, you need to test the waters with cannabinoids.

 With that said, our livers are pretty solid and you can most likely metabolize low servings of CBD with ease without feeling the effects.
-After you see how you feel after 1 tincture dropper or 1 piece of CBD chocolate, up the ante.
+After you see how you feel after one tincture dropper or one piece of CBD chocolate, up the ante.
 Once you feel the effects you desire, you’ll know it.
 Trust your body.
 It knows more than you do!

 Don’t Consume CBD on an Empty Stomach

 Any time you take a supplement, you should have a little something in your stomach.
 Your stomach acids are extremely potent.
 If the first thing your CBD comes into contact with is stomach acid, the cannabinoids won’t stand much of a chance.

 By having a slight bite to eat, you create a raft on your stomach acids.
 That way, the CBD in the edible/CBD-laden saliva/softgel you consumed has something to land on.

 As your acids break down the solid material, the CBD is free to oxidize.
 That means the compounds within the CBD dissipate into the contained atmosphere that is your body.
 From there, CBD will bind onto receptors throughout your system.

 Consume CBD with Healthy Fat and Complex Carbs